cdapio/hydrator-plugins/transform-plugins/docs/ValueMapper-transform.md

     +=======================+

 After the transformations from ValueMapper plugin, output will have below structure.
-Here destination column values replaced with destinationName by using Lookup Dataset (Key-Value pair):
+Here destination column values will be replaced in destinationName by using Mapping Dataset (Key-Value pair):

     +=========================================================+
     | field name      | type                | value           |